SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Data_Aggregator/Data_Aggregator_troubleshooting.md

 When the DataMiner DataAggregator service fails to start, a common reason is invalid JSON syntax in the settings configuration.
 The settings can be found in `C:\Program Files\Skyline Communications\DataMiner DataAggregator`.
 In that case, an event will be logged in the `Event Viewer`.

+1. Open the `Windows Event Viewer`.

-1. Navigate to Event Viewer: Open the `Event Viewer` and search for errors registered by the `DataMiner DataAggregator.exe` application.
-The event's content will provide detailed information about the encountered issue.
+1. Search for errors registered by the `DataMiner DataAggregator.exe` application.

-1. Identify Issue: Look for indications within the event that suggest the issue.
+1. The event's content will provide detailed information about the encountered issue.
+Look for indications within the event that suggest the issue.
 For example, an `invalid escapable character within a JSON string`, in following screenshot.
 ![Event Viewer](~/user-guide/images/DataAggregatorEventViewer.png)